mrprfrm/informatorium/Contest/Intersection of Two Arrays.md

         return res
 ```

+The solution has `O(M + N)` time complexity, where `M` and `N` are the sizes of the input arrays, and space complexity is `O(N)`.
+Here, we loop over one of the arrays and use an additional set to store the values from the other array.
+The solution is pretty solid in a common-sense way, but Python has a native `set` data type that supports all the necessary operations, which might be extremely useful in particular cases—so let's dive into that.

 ## Set Intersection Solution

 According to the problem statement, we can simply use Python's built-in `set` structure and its intersection operator.